Watch 15 of the Best First Kiss Movie Scenes Ever

 There’s always something special about a first kiss.

 Whether it’s shared between longtime friends or two characters who give into their instant spark, these on-screen smooches nailed that sweep-you-off-your-feet magic feeling.
-So in honor of Valentine’s Day, we’re re-watching them in all of their romantic, over-the-top glory — even if we are still a bit bitter about the unrealistic expectations.
+So in honor of Valentine’s Day, which is coming up this Friday, we’re re-watching them in all of their romantic, over-the-top glory — even if we are still a bit bitter about the unrealistic expectations.

 Spider-Man